HR’s Guide to Employee Leave

 Federal law does not require paid personal or vacation leave, though most organizations provide paid time off for personal use.
 There are generally three approaches to PTO:

-While less common than the other two PTO approaches, unlimited PTO is growing in popularity and is an increasingly desired benefit as employees seek greater work/life balance.
+While less common than the other two PTO approaches, this method has grown to become an increasingly desired benefit as employees seek greater work/life balance.

 Federal law does not require paid sick leave, though many organizations provide it.
 Some organizations choose to allot sick days specifically, while others have an “umbrella” PTO policy.